Kangaroob/odin-calculator/README.md

     _______

-    -Make text in Disply auto-resize to keep from overflowing +Allow longer str length (to input longer numbers)
+    -Make text in Display auto-resize to keep from overflowing +Allow longer str length (to input longer numbers)

     -Floating point math is inexact.
 Maybe find a workaround to make, for instance, 0.00001 / 10 equal 0.000001 instead of 0.0000010000000000000002